-The sincerely held beliefs of faithful Mormons have been mocked on Broadway Shows, late-night adult cartoons, and bloggers who seem to have an axe to grind against Mormons.
+The sincerely held beliefs of faithful Latter-day Saints have been mocked on Broadway Shows, late-night adult cartoons, influencers, and unfortunately some of our brothers and sisters from other Christian churches who seem to have an axe to grind against the church.
 Their goal is to paint The Church of Jesus Christ of Latter-Day Saints in a negative light–even if they have to twist the truth to do it.
-Usually, this is done by making Mormon beliefs seem as strange and weird as possible.
+Usually, this is done by making “Mormon” beliefs seem as strange and weird as possible.

 They aren’t totally wrong.
-To many, some of the beliefs of Mormons will seem unique and different.
+To many, some of our beliefs will seem unique and different.
 If you think about it, all religions have unique beliefs.
-Below is a list of some of the unique beliefs that Mormons believe, which is what makes the church unique.
-It’s what defines their relationship to Christ.
-I think that you’ll see that while the beliefs are unique, they are beautiful at the same time, and they make Mormons be good citizens and members of any community.
+Otherwise, they wouldn’t be different religions!
+Below is a list of some of the unique beliefs that we believe, which is what makes the church unique.
+It’s what defines our relationship to Christ.
+I think that you’ll see that while the beliefs are unique, they are beautiful at the same time, and they make “Mormons” be good citizens and members of any community.

 1. Mormons Believe in Eternal Marriage

 The Mormon wedding ceremony is unique in a few ways, but it produces incredible results.
 Despite countless social programs, the divorce rate throughout the United States has remained extremely high for many years.
 Currently, the divorce rate among all people is around 47-50% depending on what statistic you cite.
-However, the divorce rate among Mormons who marry in a Mormon temple is only 6%.
+However, the divorce rate among Mormons who marry in a Mormon temple is far lower.
+Some sources cite it at just 6%.
 That is remarkable when you consider that the divorce rate among other Christians almost always mirrors the 50% national average of non-Christians.

 Exceptions are many, but statistics show that Mormon families are happy, healthy, and do their best to be good parents.